Poilon/esport-ranking-client/quizz.md

 		* Questions are generated ; some types :
 			* Who won X ?
 	* General score at the end

+Next :
+	* Shuffle answers
+	* Randomize tournament questions

 ### STEP 2

+* Stylize the Quizz
+	* Name + Score is always visible
+	* Question is the most visible, Answers all take equal space
+	* Timer is extremely visible, turning red to alert when it goes under 3 seconds
+* Generate more diverse questions

+### STEP 3

+* Multiplayer
+	* Who is playing
+	* TBA
+	* TBA
+	* TBA